 Teen Driving Accident Statistics

 According to data from the Centers for Disease Control and Prevention (CDC), approximately 2,500 teenagers were killed in motor vehicle accidents in 2018.
 On average, roughly seven teenagers suffered fatalities every day from car accidents.
 Around 285,000 teenagers went to the emergency department to receive treatment for their injuries that year.
+Additionally, some recent analysis from Bumper of data from both the National Highways Traffic Safety Administration and the National Safety Council shows that teen driver-related fatalities hit a 12-year high in 2020 when compared to previous years.

 Statistically, teen drivers get in the most car accidents.
 Studies from the AAA Foundation for Traffic Safety revealed that drivers between 16 and 17 years old get in more motor vehicle accidents than any other group of drivers.
 Teen drivers tend to lack the experience and situational awareness to make safe decisions on the roadway.
 Generally, the older a driver gets, the safer they are behind the wheel.